In the following guide, I want to show you some of the best strategies to teach listening skills for the IELTS test.

 What it is and what takes place.

-The Format of the Listening Part of the IELTS Test
+The Format of the IELTS Listening Test

 One of the biggest errors any IELTS student can make is not knowing the test format.

-There is simply no excuse for this as the details of the test format for all the four parts are clearly outlined on the British Council website.
+There is simply no excuse for this as the details of the test format for all four parts are clearly outlined on the British Council website.

 But students being who they are, they enter the test on a wing and a prayer and think that somehow everything will magically be all right on the big day.